matthewsides/Glossary-Of-Tech-Terms/README.md

 ▪ Remote debugging, meaning to set up or launch a program on a local network and debug it from the workstation running the platform.

-▪ Post-mortem debugging,
+▪ Post-mortem debugging, is the debugging of a program after it has already crashed.

-▪ Delta Debugging
+▪ Delta Debugging, is a methodology to automate the debugging of programs, taking an input to a program that triggers a bug and making that input smaller using loops.

+▪ Backtracking, relates to retracing ones steps or tracking the program backwards to locate mistakes.

 ### How the debugging process can be used to help develop more secure, robust applications.